Le Café des Rêves: Plot

 But the plot thickens.
 The police find out that Serge is living by himself and attempt to put him in an orphanage.
 Just before they enter the building, however, Mme Lambin's friends and Isabelle's mother show up with papers informing the police of Serge's situation, namely that Serge will be under the guardianship of Dédé and Jeannot (his grandmother's friends) – his father is in Africa, his grandmother in the hospital.
-Isabelle's mother admits that she called the police in the first place, as she was bitter about Isabelle and Djamal.
+Isabelle's mother admits that she called the police in the first place as she was bitter about Isabelle and Djamal.
 She appears to fully regret her actions.
 As Serge leaves, a mysterious boy stares down at him from a high window, his hands pressed against the glass.
-The police officer (Officer Briand) let Serge go, as he saw Serge was under a guardian.
+The police officer (Officer Briand) lets Serge go, as he saw Serge was under a guardian.

 Serge goes to visit his grandmother in the hospital, and she calls Serge's name, waking from her coma.

 Karim's plotline resolves itself as well.
-He confesses to Serge that it was he who stole Mme Lambin's purse, and that while trying to defend herself she hit her head.
+He confesses to Serge that it was he who stole Mme Lambin's purse, and that while trying to defend herself, she hit her head.
 Serge is speechless.
 Angry, he later tells Gérard and Bertrand where Karim is.
-Immediately after doing this, however, Serge exclaims, "Qu'est-ce que j'ai fait?" ("What have I done?") and runs back to the café for back-up before racing on his bike to warn Karim.
+Immediately after doing this, however, Serge laments his actions and runs back to the café for backup before racing on his bike to warn Karim.
 Karim and his pursuers partake in an elaborate chase which ends with Karim hanging precariously from the roof of an old mine building where he had been hiding, unable to pull himself up.
-Serge's back-up (Marco, Nathalie, Isabelle and Djamal) arrives, forcing Gérard and Bertrand to abandon Karim, telling him he has two days to get them the money.
-Serge rescues Karim to the admiration of his friends, particularly Nathalie, who professes her love for Serge ("Oh, je t'aime!") which is enthusiastically reciprocated.
+Serge's backup (Marco, Nathalie, Isabelle, and Djamal) arrives, forcing Gérard and Bertrand to abandon Karim, telling him he has two days to get them the money.
+Serge rescues Karim to the admiration of his friends, particularly Nathalie, who professes her love for Serge, which is enthusiastically reciprocated.

 Back at the café, everyone celebrates Mme Lambin's recovery.
 Karim has decided to sell his Porsche to pay back his debts.
-Wayne's true love, Angelique had come to France to find and meet Wayne, shows up as well and they have a happy reunion.
+Wayne's true love, Angelique, had come to France to find and meet Wayne; she shows up as well, and they have a happy reunion.